py5coding/py5book/content/processing_mode.md

 ### Illustrative Example Breakdown

-From reading the code you might be able to figure out much of what is going on here, but let's add additional detail to the pertinent lines.
+You might be able to figure out much of what is going on here from reading the code, but let's add additional detail to the pertinent lines.

 First, you should notice that our class inherits from `py5.core.SketchBase` instead of `processing.core.PApplet`.
 The `py5.core.SketchBase` class inherits from `processing.core.PApplet` and makes the new `callPython()` and `py5Println()` methods available for you to use.